TWA Flight 514

-Trans World Airlines Flight 514 was a Boeing 727-231 en route from Indianapolis, Indiana and Columbus, Ohio to Washington Dulles International that crashed into Mount Weather, Virginia, on December 1, 1974.
-All 92 occupants aboard, 85 passengers and 7 crew members, were killed.
-In stormy conditions late in the morning, the aircraft was in controlled flight and impacted a low mountain 25 nmi northwest of its revised destination.
+Trans World Airlines Flight 514 was a domestic scheduled flight of Trans World Airlines from Indianapolis, Indiana, and Columbus, Ohio, to Washington National Airport.
+On December 1, 1974, the Boeing 727-231 serving the flight was diverted to Washington Dulles International Airport but crashed into Mount Weather, Virginia.
+All 92 occupants aboard, 85 passengers and 7 crew members, died.
+In stormy conditions late in the morning, the aircraft was in controlled flight and struck a low mountain 25 nmi northwest of its revised destination.

 The accident was one of two crashes involving Boeing 727 aircraft in the United States that day, the other being the crash of Northwest Orient Airlines Flight 6231 later that evening near Haverstraw, New York.

 Background

 Aircraft

 The aircraft involved was a Boeing 727-231, registered as N54328.
-It was manufactured by Boeing Commercial Airplanes on March 3, 1970 and in its four years of service, it had logged 11,997 hours and 10 minutes of flying time.
+It was manufactured by Boeing Commercial Airplanes on March 3, 1970, and in its four years of service, it had logged 11,997 hours and 10 minutes of flying time.
 It was powered by three Pratt & Whitney JT8D-9A engines.